 This road is marked as the access road to the Bryce Canyon Lodge, the only lodging available inside the park.
 It is really the back half of the half circle road described above, and can be used to go to all of the same destinations.

 Mile 2.3 – Sunset Point

 A road signed for Sunset Point goes to the left.
 As its name implies, this is a good spot to watch the sunset, although most of Bryce’s viewpoints are set up for good sunset viewing.
-The Navajo Loop Trail, the top of which is shown to the left, begins at Sunset Point, and the Rim Trail passes by it.
+The Navajo Loop Trail, the top of which is shown to the right, begins at Sunset Point, and the Rim Trail passes by it.
 To see more photos and information on these trails, see Bryce Canyon Hiking.

 Mile 2.4 – Sunset Campground